The Growth Series

 What do the self-employed need to get a mortgage?

-While the ban shook the market, it certainly didn’t make getting a mortgage impossible.
-The main difference is that the self-employed need to prove their income, with most lenders wanting to see at least two years worth of accounts and tax returns.
-The more proof the better; having an accountant, a track record of regular work, a sizeable deposit and a good credit history will go very far in securing a loan.
+Self-employed people must be able to prove their income, and most lenders want to see a combination or one of the following - accountant’s reference, at least two years of finalised accounts and/or tax returns.
+The more proof the better, so having an accountant, a track record of regular work and a good credit history will go very far in securing a loan.

 Lenders generally base their calculations on average profit over the last few years, so having an accountant - preferably chartered - will help enormously as it takes a significant amount of paperwork off the shoulders of the applicant and reassures the lender that all boxes will be ticked.

-If applicants don’t have two years worth of accounts, the application will often still be considered if it’s backed up with a track record of regular work, a large deposit or equity in an existing property, and great credit score.
+If applicants don’t have two years worth of accounts, the application may still be considered if it’s backed up with a track record of regular work and a great credit score.

 How different types of business affect mortgage applications